AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/wdid.md

 Fig 1 illustrates the process where the osm *proxy `building:level` height*  is added to the raster DEM to create a 3D topologically connected surface ~ containing 2D polygons as 3D objects.

-### Is it useful?

-The LoD1 City Model, while basic, offers many advantages over 2D datasets.
-These may be used for shadow analyses, line of sight predictions and advanced flood simulation.
-With the coming revolution in air traffic control, to accomodate newer forms of air services (delivery drones and urban air mobility), an accurate *digital* representation of the built environment will become crucial.
-A 3D City Model is one component for the effective air space management of the future.

-Challenges do exist.
-Of primary concern are errors in the source data that propagate to the generated 3D model.
-Care must be taken to ensure the quality of both the vector building outlines and raster DEM.

 ## `osm_LoD1_3DCityModel` products

 ### Trianglated MultiSurfaces